Law Firm Marketing in 2020

 Supporting Your Brand with Compelling, Useful and Quality Content

-The best way to position yourself as an expert online is through the creation of quality content which helps prospective clients solve problems and answer questions while highlighting your experience and expertise.
+The best way to position yourself or your law firm as experts online is through the creation of quality content which helps prospective clients solve problems and answer questions while highlighting your experience and expertise.
 It should make clear to prospects what sets you apart from other law firms, and why they should do business with you.

 Google’s algorithm has been refined to both reward websites with quality, useful content and to devalue the ones that have none.
 It’s never been more important to create good quality content for your website than it is now.